MaresaVelazquezMartinez/Network-Monitoring-Lab-PRTG/README.md

 # Network-Monitoring-Lab-PRTG with Windows Server & Ubuntu
+# Current Scope & Future Expansion
+This lab focuses on validating core network connectivity and basic host availability monitoring using an ICMP (Ping) sensor.
+While only a single monitored device and sensor were used in this initial phase, the environment was intentionally designed to support future expansion.
+Planned improvements include adding additional devices, multiple sensor types, and more advanced monitoring and alerting configurations.
+This project serves as a foundational monitoring lab and will be expanded as additional network services and hosts are introduced.
+---

 This lab demonstrates basic network connectivity, monitoring, and fault detection using PRTG Network Monitor in a virtualized environment.
 The setup consists of two virtual machines running on Oracle VirtualBox:
 - Windows Server 2022 (PRTG monitoring server)